Ruansh233/RshOpenFOAMSourceCode/README.md

 # RshOpenFOAMSourceCode
-Some source codes write by Rsh
+Some source codes write by Rsh for OpenFOAM

+Shenhui Ruan,
+shenhui.ruan@outlook.com